-Bearer tokens let wget talk to protected APIs without putting a reusable password on every request.
-That is the normal pattern for OAuth-style access tokens, short-lived service tokens, and other delegated auth flows where the token already exists before the download or API call starts.
+Bearer tokens let wget call a protected API without sending a reusable account password on every request.
+That is the normal pattern for OAuth access tokens, short-lived service tokens, and other delegated credentials that already exist before the download or API call begins.

-In wget, bearer auth is simply an Authorization header in the form Bearer <token>.
-The core mechanics are small: keep the token in a variable or restricted config file, send it with --header, and confirm that the endpoint returns the expected payload instead of a 401 Unauthorized or 403 Forbidden response.
+In wget, bearer auth is just an Authorization header in the form Bearer <token>.
+The mechanics are small but strict: load the token from a restricted source, send it with --header, and confirm that the response is an authenticated payload rather than a 401 Unauthorized or 403 Forbidden error.

 Steps to authenticate with a bearer token in wget:

-1. Load the token into the current shell from a restricted file or secret source.
+1. Load the token from a restricted file or secret source before building the request.

 $ ACCESS_TOKEN="$(tr -d '\n' < ~/.config/wget/bearer.token)"